GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookie-recipes/index.md

 ### "Unsafe" requests across sites

-While "unsafe" may sound slighly concerning here, this refers to any request that may be intended to change state.
+While "unsafe" may sound slightly concerning here, this refers to any request that may be intended to change state.
 On the web that's primarily POST requests.
 Cookies marked as `SameSite=Lax` will be sent on safe top-level navigations, e.g. clicking a link to go to a different site.
 However something like a